-Rusk Housing Authority is a public housing agency in Rusk, Texas that participates in the Section 8 Housing Choice Voucher program.
-As of November 14th, 2018, Rusk Housing Authority has 1 waiting lists that are open now or opening soon.
+Rusk Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Rusk Housing Authority serves Cherokee County.